1bsilver/Country-app/README.md

 #### Note:
 - For the temperature I have used weatherstack api and **would not work** in the live link.
-- For the weather icon I have used material-ui-icons, they would not work too in the live link.
+- For the weather icon I have used material-ui-icons, they wouldn't work in the live link too.

 ### `npm start`